 GVA Ltd (Bilfinger GVA) and Investors in Excellence

-By using the Investors in Excellence approach to process management, GVA’s Property Management Accounts (PMA) Division are better able to:
+Using the Investors in Excellence approach to process management has enabled GVA’s Property Management Accounts (PMA) Division to:

 - Understand their customer’s experience

 - Identify and develop new skills for their people

 - Plan more efficient product and service design